tombosmansibm/custom_isam_collection/README.md

 ## Ansible Galaxy

-There's support for ansible galaxy in Tower in the later version (2.9+).
+There's limited support for ansible galaxy in Tower in the later versions (2.9+).

 It basically works the same for collections as it already did for roles.